jeffstride/idp/book_source/homework-assignments/hw1.md

 ## Implementation
 In the file named `hw1.py`, implement three methods: `funky_sum`, `total`, `swip_swap`.
 The description for each method is found in the tabs below.
-Also found in the tabs is a challenge question which is optional and not graded.
+> Note that there is a challenge question which is optional and not graded.
+See the <a href="#challenge-question">Challenge Question</a> section down below for details.

 ````{tab-set}
 ```{tab-item} funky_sum